fossasia/susi_telegrambot/README.md

 ![Susi Slack](docs/images/slack_screenshot.png "Susi Slack")

-#### How do I install AskSuSi on Slack
+#### How do I install AskSusi on Slack

 For making your own Slack Bot for Susi, please check out the [Installation document](/docs/INSTALLATION_SLACK.md).
+Or you can directly deploy AskSusi onto your team by clicking on the ```Add to Slack``` button below.

 <a href="https://slack.com/oauth/authorize?scope=incoming-webhook,bot&client_id=62652302743.69257872898"><img alt="Add to Slack" height="40" width="139" src="https://platform.slack-edge.com/img/add_to_slack.png" srcset="https://platform.slack-edge.com/img/add_to_slack.png 1x, https://platform.slack-edge.com/img/add_to_slack@2x.png 2x" /></a>